khushi-411/facemark-detection/filter1/README.md

 ### **Steps**

 * Detect face, mouth and eyes region of face.
-* Blurr whole image except face.
+* Blurr whole frame except face.
 * Replace eyes and mouth region of face with black strip.

 ### **Uniqueness**